 The project will be managed in accordance with standard UNDP procedures as Direct Implementation (DIM) modality.
 UNDP will ensure high-quality technical and financial implementation of the project and will be responsible for monitoring and ensuring proper use of all funds to assigned activities, timely reporting of implementation progress as well as undertaking of mandatory and non-mandatory evaluations for each of their respective components.
-All services for the procurement of works, goods and services, the recruitment of personnel, financial transactions, auditing and reporting will be carried out in compliance with UNDP procedures, rules and regulations for direct implementation.
-Thus, UNDP Direct Country Office Support Services will be applied, and the related Direct Project Cost (DPC) are budgeted against the project budget.
+All services for the procurement of works, goods and services, the recruitment of personnel, financial transactions, auditing and reporting will be carried out in compliance with UNDP procedures, rules and regulations for support to national implementation.
 The audit of the DIM project is made through the regular external (UN Board of Auditors) or internal audits (audits managed by UNDP's Office of Audit and Investigation).

-The project management unit (PMU) will remain based in the offices in Beirut and will be responsible for dayto-day management of project documentation and monitoring and provision of policy and technical advice.
+The project management unit (PMU) will remain based in the offices in Beirut and will be responsible for day-to-day management of project documentation and monitoring and provision of policy and technical advice.
 The PMU will also seek technical services to be carried out by UN agencies and, international NGOs as well as individual consultants and/or consulting firms.
 The work will be integrated within and managed by the ongoing Energy and Environment Portfolio, which currently runs over 20 projects in the field of energy and environment.